iredmail/docs/en_US/integrations/active.directory.md

   authenticate mail users against Active Directory, you have to manage mail accounts with Active Directory management tools.

-* This tutorial has been verified on Windows 2000, 2003, 2008, 2012, 2016
+* This tutorial has been verified on Windows Server 2000, 2003, 2008, 2012,
-  servers, if you tested it on other versions and works well, please let us know.
+  2016, if you tested it on other versions and works well, please let us know.
 [Contact us](http://www.iredmail.org/contact.html)

 ## Summary